raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Added a full Japanese localization!
 Thanks, Philemax!
 - Added xorshift randomization.
 All platforms should now have the same puzzle generation (for Daily Runs, Missions, etc.)
 - Added "System" language option as default.
 This will determine language based on your Playdate's OS-level setting (OS 3.1.0+), or your Steam client's setting.
 (Falls back to English)
+- Game can now be consistently paused and exited during initial countdown, if one exists
 - Added Language select screen that will show up at first launch, if user language isn't initially determinable.
 - Swaps:HEXAs ratio in Statistics now reads 'N/A' if ratio isn't calculable.
 - Divided screen-shake effect a bit to reduce flashing of dither patterns on smaller displays
+- Fixed crash that would occur on attempt to open custom Mission if none exist
 - Mission Command headers now render with a nicer outlined font
 - When resetting local stats in the Options screen, sound effects will no longer overlap
 - Nudged manual images over slightly so they didn't crash into the text so hard